AdesisNetlife/authrc/README.md

 ### Password encryption

-Password encryption must be suppored by all the implementations.
+Password encryption must be supported by all the implementations.
 The encrypted value, as it is defined above, can be stored in `.authrc` at the `password.value` property, or stored in an environment variable at the `password.envValue` property